XueruiWangTUD/XueruiWangTUD.github.io/content/project/SeamlessMorphing/index.md

 ---
 title: Seamless Active Morphing Wing
-summary: In this project, we design a set of fault-tolerant control algorithms to stabilize and control a quadrotor with complete loss of one or more rotors in realistic scenarios, such as withstanding significant unmodeled aerodynamic effects in high-speed flights.
+summary: In this project, we design, manufacture, and test (in a wind tunnel) a wing which can morph actively and seamlessly.
 tags:
-- Fault Tolerant Flight Control
+- Seamless Active Morphing Wing
 date: "2020-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""

 image:
-  caption: A quadrotor flies with 3 propellers.
+  caption: The SmartX_Alpha in the wind tunnel.
   focal_point: Smart

 # links: